DarainMathur/Case-Study-1/README.md

 9. Due to lack of time, I wasn't able to try any other models.

 10. One interesting thing was that the models with default hyperparamter setting gave the best result when compared to GridSearchCV fine-tuned models, the code for fine tuning was taken down as it made no improvement to the model.

+POSSIBLE IMPOROVEMENTS:

+1.Collect more data to reduce overfitting.

+2.Do more EDA to filter out features that made minimal impact on model accuracy.

+3. Experiment with more hyper-parameter tuning to improve performance.